jurca/namespace-proxy/README.md

 * Android System WebView / Android Browser 49+

 It appears the Safari and iOS browsers will be supported from the version 10.

+## The current state of this project

+There are no current plans for additional features (unless a good case for adding them is made), but the project accepts bug fixes if new bugs are discovered.

+## Contributing

+Time is precious, so, if you would like to contribute (bug fixing, test writing or feature addition), follow these steps:

+- fork
+- implement (follow the code style)
+- pull request
+- wait for approval/rejection of the pull request

+Filing a bug issue *might* get me to fix the bug, but filing a feature request will not as I don't have the time to work on this project full-time.
+You may still propose new features through pull requests.
+Thank you for understanding.